GowerCampbell/OOP-Classes/PracticalExamples/library-management-system.md

 # Library System for Borrowing Books

 This example explains the implementation of a **Library System** where users can list books, check available books, borrow and return books.
 The system stores books using a class and a global dictionary.
+[Python File Here](library-management-system.py)

 ---